 Say, for instance, that your company operates a phone line between 9 am and 9 pm.
 Showing customers advertisements designed to encourage them to get in touch with your business outside of these hours is likely to result in wasted advertising money and lost opportunities.

-Google Adwords settings allow you to select precisely when your adverts show so that customers can click your ad and call you directly, without being forwarded to an answer phone message.
+Google Ads settings allow you to select precisely when your adverts show so that customers can click your ad and call you directly, without being forwarded to an answer phone message.